pilcrowonpaper/copenhagen/pages/webauthn.md

 ## Overview

-Passkeys are password replacements built on top of public-key cryptography and the [Web Authentication (WebAuthn) standard](https://www.w3.org/TR/webauthn-2/).
-They allow users to authenticate with their device, either with a PIN code or biometrics.
+The [Web Authentication (WebAuthn) standard](https://www.w3.org/TR/webauthn-2/) allow users to authenticate with their device, either with a PIN code or biometrics.
 The private key is stored in the user's device, while the public key is stored in your application.
 Applications can authenticate users by verifying signatures.
-Since passkeys are bounded to the user's device (or devices) and brute-forcing is impossible, a potential attacker needs physical access to a device.
-This makes it a much secure alternative to passwords and can be as secure as passwords with 2FA using SMS, emails, or authenticator apps.
+Since credentials are bounded to the user's device (or devices) and brute-forcing is impossible, a potential attacker needs physical access to a device.

-While passkeys are credentials that verify user identity, the same technology (WebAuthn) can be used to check that user has access to their device (user presence).
-This makes using WebAuthn a great second-factor on top of regular passwords.
-Hardware security tokens that don't provide pin-code or biometrics authentication can be used here.
-This page will also cover this usage.
+WebAuthn are usually used in 2 ways - with passkeys or security tokens.
+While they don't have a strict definition, passkeys usually refer to credentials that can replace passwords and stored in the authenticator (resident keys).
+Security tokens, on the other hand, are meant to be used as a second factor, after authenticating with a password.
+Credentials for 2FA are usually encrypted and stored in the relying party's server.
+In both cases, they are a more secure alternatives to existing methods.

 Using WebAuthn, applications can also verify the device with the manufacture.
 This requires attestation and is not covered in this page.